Contrastive independent component analysis: Hierarchical tensor decomposition

 \section{Hierarchical tensor decomposition}

+ICA has seen limited application in data visualization, one notable exception being~\cite{lim2008cumulant}.
+Existing algorithms to compute a symmetric tensor decomposition usually have randomness due to initialization and the details of the optimization process, such as the step size in gradient-based optimization.
+Another challenge is that the resulting vectors may be nearly parallel~\cite{landsberg2011tensors}, which yields a suboptimal basis for projecting the data and hinders its interpretability.
+We overcome these difficulties with our proposed hierarchical tensor decomposition (HTD).
+Its output is deterministic and the components learned are almost orthogonal.

-We introduce a hierarchical tensor decomposition (HTD) that decomposes an order four tensor via recursive eigendecompositions.
+HTD decomposes an order four tensor via recursive eigendecompositions.
 The idea is to find a low-rank approximation of a tensor, whose rank one summands offer an interpretable basis on which to project data.
 Later, we use the decomposition for cICA.
 In this section, we define the decomposition and study its properties.
+HTD for a tensor in $(\RR^{p})^{\otimes 4}$ uses linear structure in the space $(\RR^{p})^{\otimes 2}$ rather than $\RR^{p}$, so it handles tensors of rank up to $p^2$ (unlike $p$ in other linear algebra-based methods \cite{harshman1970foundations,kolda2015symmetric}).
+The detailed comparison with other tensor decomposition methods is in Section 1 of the Appendix.